 A Special Invitation To All Maryland Women Artists

-What Do You Feel Has Been And Is The Impact Or The 19th Amendment
+What Do You Feel Has Been And Is The Impact Of The 19th Amendment

-Submission must be in one of four media:
+Submission must be in one of five media:

 Rotary of Kent Island and Lundberg Builders present....
 Fundraiser to benefit Maryland Museum of Women’s History